Issuance and Trading of Government and ...

 Covenants are provisions in the bond indenture.
 They are legally enforceable rules that borrowers and lenders agree upon when a bond is issued.

-Negative covenants, often referred to as restrictions, primarily aim to safeguard the interests of bondholders.
+Negative covenants, often termed as restrictions, primarily aim to safeguard the interests of bondholders.
 They act as preventive measures, ensuring that the issuing firm refrains from actions that could escalate the risk of default.
 Examples of such covenants include restrictions on asset sales, negative pledges of collateral, limitations on further borrowings, and constraints on investments, disposal of assets, or the issuance of debt that is senior to existing obligations.

 Affirmative Covenants are actions that the borrower promises to perform.
 They are typically administrative in nature and do not usually impose additional costs on an issuer nor materially constrain the issuer’s discretion in operating its business.
 On the other hand, negative covenants are prohibitions on the borrower.
 They are designed to protect bondholders by preventing the issuer from taking certain actions that might increase the risk of default.
 However, they should not be so restrictive that they hinder the issuer from capitalizing on opportunities or adapting to changing business circumstances.